 - To work out the heat of your barbecue, hold your hand about 5 inches above the flames and see how long you can hold it there before it burns.
-6 seconds is a low heat, 4 seconds is a medium heat and 2 seconds is high.
-You will want your barbecue on a safe medium heat for these recipes.
+6 seconds is a low heat, 4 seconds is medium heat and 2 seconds is high.
+You will want your barbecue on medium heat for these recipes.

 - Leave space on your barbecue grill to move things around, especially for when “flare-ups” happen and the fire engulfs your food!
 You can then move your food out of the way and let the fire die down.

 Mexican food seems to work so well on a barbecue so you’ll notice that our first two effortless barbecue meals are Mexican-inspired.
 They grill up quick, they’re super tasty and it tricks your fellow campers into thinking you know what you’re doing.

 500g skirt steak (marinated if you have spices like cayenne pepper/oregano/garlic, for instance)

 1 bag of tortillas